CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ---

 ### What is Sensitive Data?

-Sensitive data refers to information that requires protection against unwarranted disclosure.
-This protection may be necessary due to:
+Sensitive data refers to any information that requires protection against unwarranted disclosure.
+Protection may be necessary due to:
 - Legal or ethical obligations
-- Personal privacy concerns
+- Privacy concerns
-- Proprietary or confidential data considerations
+- Proprietary or confidential information considerations

 For more details, visit [CSC's definition of sensitive data](https://research.csc.fi/definition-of-sensitive-data){ target="_blank" }.